NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 This will create a NuGet package file like `AppLogger.1.0.0.0.nupkg` using, of course, the package name and version number from the .nuspec file.

-Note that you'll get warnings if you haven't updated various fields in the .nuspec file from from their default values.
+Note that you'll get warnings if you haven't updated various fields in the .nuspec file from their default values.

 Also, note that `pack` requires Mono 4.4.2 on Mac OS X and does not work on Linux systems.
 On a Mac, you must also convert Windows pathnames in the `.nuspec` file to Unix-style paths.